 - S. Paul's Centre for Biblical theology, a non-profit research and educational institute that promotes life-transforming Scripture study in the Catholic tradition.

 The Church is built on the groundworks of Scripture; we listen to what our God is saying to us before we take action.
 Such listening may be achieved by a few companions who gather regularly to hear the Gospel of the upcoming Sunday Mass and share their prayerful responses to it.
 The Seven Steps are a good tried and tested way of doing this.
 A network of Seven Steps groups is growing across the Diocese.
-More information will be provided about this presently.
+If you are interested in setting a group up, please contact the area re below.

 The Seven Steps